emeraldfyr3/mc-version/README.md

 - minor: The second number, e.g. "16" in "1.16.4"
 - patch: The third number, e.g. "4" in "1.16.4"

+## How to Use

+The detector will run automatically when the world loads, or after `/reload`.
+The detected version will be saved in scoreboard as detailed above.
+You can also run `/function mcversion:tell` to see the current version.

 ## Detected Versions

 Versions in parentheses are detected as the listed version instead of as themselves.
 Some checks have extra requirements, explained below.